Communication Sciences and Disorders (CSD)

 CSD majors will spend much of their class time at Hunter Hall, which is located in friendly downtown Mt.
 Vernon, just a few miles from main campus.
 This building currently houses the MVNU Nursing department and is home to our community speech and hearing center.

-The Hunter Hall Clinics for Communication Sciences and Disorders will provide the opportunity for CSD students to take part in supervised clinical practice as undergraduate students, in preparation for their clinical requirements in graduate school and beyond.
+The Hunter Hall Clinics for Communication Sciences and Disorders provides the opportunity for CSD students to take part in supervised clinical practice as undergraduate students, in preparation for their clinical requirements in graduate school and beyond.
 The requirement of clinical experience at the undergraduate level is a distinct advantage of enrolling at MVNU; in many other programs, there is little opportunity for clinical work until the graduate level.
 This gives our students an edge in the graduate school admission process and provides them with early exposure to actual professional practice.